naomiehl/ComputerVision_FaceDetectionAnonymisation/README.md

 # FaceDetection and Anonymization
-It uses **Haar features** and the **Viola–Jones object detection** framework implemented in OpenCV to detect mainly faces positions and eyes position.
+It uses **Haar features** framework implemented in OpenCV to detect mainly faces positions and eyes position.
 It uses then this information to add different accessories to the faces ( moustache, eyes etc).

 ## Dependencies